Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Numerical Methods

 All methods above are symplectic.
 For purposes of benchmarking, we will also compare with the Heun method, a non-symplectic Runge-Kutta scheme of second order.
 Applied to Eq.~(\ref{eq:Schrodinger}), one full integration time-step is

 The first step can be interpreted as an explicit Euler predictor for the update.
 The second, corrector step involves the local Hamiltonian $\mathfrak{H}_{i}^{(1)}$ evaluated at $\mathbf{Z}_{j}^{(1)}$ for all $j$.
 Finally, the output $\mathbf{Z}_{i}'$ is normalized using a projection step.
-We use the name HeunP in reference to prior work that employed the same scheme to integrate the stochastic LL equation~\citep{Skubic08,Mentink10}.
+We use the name HeunP in reference to prior work that employed the same scheme to integrate LLD, where the dipoles were the dynamical variables~\citep{Skubic08,Mentink10}.